Why Xbox Game Pass should fear PlayStation Spartacus

-For PS5 gamers, this week looks like it going to be a very big week.
-That's because Sony's rumored Xbox Game Pass Ultimate competitor, PlayStation Spartacus, has been tipped for an imminent unveiling and launch.
+For PS5 gamers, this week looks like it could be a very big week.
+That's because Sony's rumored Xbox Game Pass Ultimate competitor, PlayStation Spartacus, has been tipped for an imminent unveiling.

 That's huge news for gamers and the gaming industry, not least because it will finally mark the point where Sony properly joins the cloud-based Netflix-for-games war that Microsoft has been winning largely unopposed for years.